DrJAX: Scalable and Differentiable MapReduce Primitives in JAX: Implementation

-We extend these to structures of federated arrays by applying them leaf-wise. \FAX registers these implementations with JAX lowering logic.
+We extend these to partitioned structures by applying them leaf-wise. \FAX registers these implementations with JAX lowering logic.
 This ensures that \FAX code is entirely replaced by JAX code by the time JAX dispatches logic to an XLA runtime.
 Other building blocks can be added to \FAX by registering primitives in a similar fashion, or by defining them in terms of the building blocks above.
-For example, \FAX provides a \fedmean symbol which takes an average across clients, which lowers to two calls to \fedsum.
+For example, \FAX provides a \mean symbol which takes an average across groups in a partitioned array, which lowers to two calls to \oursum.

-\paragraph{Partitioning \FAX computations.} By registering the primitives above, we ensure that compilers like GSPMD~\citep{xu2021gspmd} can partition \FAX computations across devices.
-However, we want to ensure the partitioned computations are as efficient as possible.
-While many federated computations are trivially parallelizable (e.g. \fedmap), compilers may not be able to detect this usage pattern and generate efficient code.
-However, we only need to focus on how the building blocks above are sharded by compilers.
+\paragraph{Sharding \FAX computations.} By registering the primitives above, we ensure that compilers like GSPMD~\citep{xu2021gspmd} can shard \FAX computations across worker nodes.
+Critically, and distinct from paradigms such as \texttt{jax.pmap}, \FAX decouples partition size from sharding computations.
+A partition of size $n$ is purely logical, and can be sharded across any number of $m$ workers as long as $m | n$.
+We want to ensure that, no matter how many workers we shard over, \FAX computations are as efficient as possible.
+To do so, we only need to focus on how the building blocks above are sharded by compilers.
 Once this is done, we are free to compose with model- and data-parallelism provided by various JAX libraries.

+While some \FAX building blocks are trivially parallelizable (e.g.~\map), compilers may not be able to detect this and generate efficient code.
 As noted by~\citet{xu2021gspmd} and~\citet{gshard}, internal sharding annotations can dramatically affect the performance of a compiler targeting distributed execution. \FAX uses static and dynamic sharding constraints to ensure that after compilation, the resulting computation will run efficiently in the data center.
-As we will see in~\cref{sec:scalability_and_speed}, without these annotations, compilers like GSPMD do not optimally shard \FAX computations, especially as the number of clients increases.
+As we will see in~\cref{sec:scalability_and_speed}, without these annotations, compilers like GSPMD do not optimally shard \FAX computations, especially as the partition size increases.